civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 6.1

-  **(1)** The head of a government institution may, before giving a person access to a record or refusing to do so, decline to act on the person's request if, in the opinion of the head of the institution,
+  **(1)** **With the Information Commissioner's written approval**, the head of a government institution may, before giving a person access to a record or refusing to do so, decline to act on the person's request if, in the opinion of the head of the institution,

-    the request does not meet the requirements set out in section 6;
+    [*Deleted*]

-    the person has already been given access to the record or may access the record by other means;
+    the person has already been given access to **an identical** record or the record may **reasonably be accessed** by other means;

     the request is for such a large number of records or necessitates a search through such a large number of records that acting on the request would unreasonably interfere with the operations of the government institution, even with a reasonable extension of the time limit set out in section 7; or

     the request is vexatious, is made in bad faith or is otherwise an abuse of the right to make a request for access to records.

-  **(2)** If the head of a government institution declines to act on the person's request, they shall
+  **(1.1)** The head of a government institution is not author­ized under paragraph (1)(b) to decline to act on a person's request for a record for the sole reason that the information contained in it has been published under Part 2.

-    give the person written notice of their decision to decline to act on the request and their reasons for doing so; and
+  **(2)** If the head of a government institution declines to act on the person's request, they shall give the person written notice of their decision to decline to act on the request and their reasons for doing so.

-    state in the notice that the person has a right to make a complaint to the Information Commissioner regarding the head of the institution's decision to decline to act on the request.
+    [*Deleted*]

+    [*Deleted*]

 ### Section 7